nicklafferty/craftycody/content/crafts/diy-painting-using-that-viral-fresco-technique.md

 ### Painting the Canvas

 I decided to paint my canvas first as white was just a little boring for me.
 I went with a dark, blue-grey color.
 This will help the plaster pop.
 To be honest, I actually used an old paint sample we had.
+It's called calligraphy by Behr.

 ### How I prepared my plaster: